modmore/docs/en/01_Agenda/v1/02_Custom_Manager_Page/index.md

-You could create and edit your event data on the custom manager page of _Agenda_.
-This page contains seven tabs where you could manage different parts of the events.
+You can create and edit your event data on the custom manager page of _Agenda_.
+This page contains up to eight tabs where you can manage different parts of the events.

 #### Overview